Faroukla99/Habita/README.md

 * **Testing:** Unittest framework
 * **Modules:** `datetime`, `json`, `os`, `unittest` (Standard Python Libraries)

-## Installation
+## How to install

-1.  **First thing:** Make sure that Python 3 is installed on your computer.
+1. First, make sure that Python 3 is installed on your machine.
-2.  **Get the code:** Clone the repository or download the zip file of the source code.
+2. You can either clone the repository or download the zip file of the source code.
-3.  **No Extras Needed:** This project is only utilizing standard libraries, therefore, there is no need for any pip ​‍​‌‍​‍‌​‍​‌‍​‍‌installation.
+3. This project is only utilizing standard libraries, so there is no need for any pip or extra ​‍​‌‍​‍‌​‍​‌‍​‍‌installation.

 ## How to Run the Application